rumplestilzken/gargoyle_lineageos20/README.md

 ## Known Issues

-* Touchpad - currently disabled
+* Touchpad - currently unsupported
   * Swipe Left/Right does not work
 * Headphone jack does not work
+* USB-C Audio jack does not work
 * Sim-based NFC Contactless payment
 * FM Radio does not work
 * Long Press Button menu broken